-If your child is a little older and wonders what, then, is the big issue, you can explain that the question people can’t seem to agree on is what it really means to be a boy or a girl.
-We find it helpful in these situations to first ask your child what they think about what it means to be a boy or a girl.
-You can ask them how they express themselves as a boy or a girl, or how they recognize this in someone else.
+If your child is a little older you want to “meet them where they are” developmentally.
+For example, they may wonder what is the big issue that people are having about who uses what bathroom.
+You can explain that the question people can’t seem to agree on is what it really means to be a boy or a girl.
+We find it helpful in these situations to first ask your child what they think about what it means to be a boy or a girl and have an understanding of where they are in these complex questions and understandings.
+You can ask them how they see themselves and express themselves regarding being a boy or a girl or if they see themselves differently, or or how they recognize this in someone else.

 You will likely then want to explain that most people who are born with a penis grow up identifying as male, and most who are born with a vagina grow up identifying as female.
 However, there are some people who don’t feel that they are a boy, even though they were born with male genitalia; and there are those who, despite having a vagina/vulva, don’t feel that they are a girl.
 You may be able to relate this to some aspect of identity expression that your child is currently attached to.
 For example, your daughter may love to have her hair short and not feel “right” or “like herself” with her hair styled differently, or your son may be interested in toys, movies, or a sport that is typically considered to be “just for girls”.
 This is not to trivialize the complexities of gender and gender identity, but to translate it into what may be relatable to your child.
 Be sure to add that being able to be yourself and figure out what that means is complicated stuff, and that just as it feels good to them when they find things that feel right to them, and find the courage to be themselves, the same is true for other people.